ojayde1/GlobalCurrency-CountryData/README.md

 Load the image into Minikube.

 ## 4.5 Access the Deployed Application
-Your application is now deployed to a Minikube cluster running on your EC2 instance.
-The minikube service --url command provided an internal IP (http://192.168.49.2:31328).
-To access this from your local machine's browser, you need to create an SSH tunnel.
+My application is now deployed to a Minikube cluster running on EC2 instance.
+The minikube service --url command provided an internal IP.
+To access this from the local machine's browser, i had to create an SSH tunnel.

 ## 4.6 Get EC2 Instance Public IP/DNS
-Obtain the Public IPv4 address or Public IPv4 DNS of your EC2 instance from the AWS EC2 Console.
+Obtained the Public IPv4 address or Public IPv4 DNS of your EC2 instance from the AWS EC2 Console.

 ## 4.7 Create SSH Tunnel from Your Local Machine
-Open a new terminal window on your local computer (not on the EC2 instance).
-Run the following SSH command, replacing placeholders with your actual values:
+I opened a new terminal window on your local computer (not on the EC2 instance).
+I used the following SSH command, replacing placeholders with your actual values:

 ```bash
 chmod 400 "<YOUR_RIVATE_KEY_PEM.pem>"
 ```
 ```bash
 ssh -i "<YOUR_RIVATE_KEY_PEM.pem>" ubuntu@ec2-54-229-187-189.eu-west-1.compute.amazonaws.com